Watchmaker analogy: Richard Dawkins

 In The Blind Watchmaker, Richard Dawkins argues that the watch analogy conflates the complexity that arises from living organisms that are able to reproduce themselves (and may become more complex over time) with the complexity of inanimate objects, unable to pass on any reproductive changes (such as the multitude of parts manufactured in a watch).
 The comparison breaks down because of this important distinction.

 In a BBC Horizon episode, also entitled The Blind Watchmaker, Dawkins described Paley's argument as being "as mistaken as it is elegant".
 In both contexts, he saw Paley as having made an incorrect proposal as to a certain problem's solution, but Dawkins did not disrespect him.
 In his essay The Big Bang, Steven Pinker discusses Dawkins's coverage of Paley's argument, adding: "Biologists today do not disagree with Paley's laying out of the problem.
 They disagree only with his solution."

-In his book The God Delusion, Dawkins argues that life was the result of complex biological processes.
-He makes the argument that the comparison to the lucky construction of a watch is fallacious because proponents of evolution do not consider evolution "lucky".
-Rather than luck, the evolution of human life is the result of billions of years of natural selection.
-He concludes that evolution is a fair contestant to replace God in the role of watchmaker.
+In his book The God Delusion, Dawkins argues that rather than luck, the evolution of human life is the result of natural selection.
+He suggests that it is fallacious to view "coming about by chance" and "coming about by design" as the only possibilities, with natural selection being the alternative to the existence of an intelligent designer.
+By amassing a large number of small changes, the theory of natural selection allows for a seemingly impossible end product to be produced.

 In addition, he argues that the watchmaker's creation of the watch implies that the watchmaker must be more complex than the watch.
 Design is top-down, someone or something more complex designs something less complex.
 To follow the line upwards demands that the watch was designed by a (necessarily more complex) watchmaker, the watchmaker must have been created by a more complex being than himself.
 So the question becomes who designed the designer?
 Dawkins argues that (a) this line continues ad infinitum, and (b) it does not explain anything.
 Evolution, on the other hand, takes a bottom-up approach; it explains how more complexity can arise gradually by building on or combining lesser complexity.

-In response to such claims, Nathan Schneider writes, "Paley died decades before The Origin of Species was published, and ever since his views have been so repeatedly set in opposition to Darwin's that Richard Dawkins titled one of his books on evolution The Blind Watchmaker.
-A closer look at Paley's own thinking reveals, however, a God who works through the laws of nature, not beyond them like the modern ID theorists' designer.
-Paley had no objection to species changing over time.
-It's only in today's highly polarized culture-war climate that we don't bother to notice that one of the forefathers of intelligent design theory might have been perfectly comfortable with evolution."